Omega BS-12

+The manufacturer went bankrupt before it entered full production, even though the prototypes were successfully completed with some order after being certified.

+The design is noted for pioneering twin-engine utility helicopter design for a variety of commercial uses.

 Design & development

 Bernard Sznycer, designer of the Sznycer SG-VI, the first helicopter certified in Canada, set up the Omega Aircraft Corporation, based at New Bedford, Massachusetts in December 1953, with himself as President and Chief Designer of the company.
 Omega's first design was a twin-engined flying crane / utility helicopter, intended to be inexpensive to produce and relatively cheap to operate.

 The helicopter was of conventional layout, with a single four-bladed lift rotor and a two bladed anti-torque rotor.
 Its fuselage was of pod-and-boom layout, with a small enclosed crew cabin forward connected to an uncovered steel tube tail boom.
 Cargo, either a slung load or in a pre-loaded pod, could be carried between the crew cabin and the undercarriage mainwheels, while it was planned to also provide a pod to carry passengers.
 It was powered by twin piston engines mounted horizontally on either side of the main gearbox.